kubernetes/website/content/en/docs/setup/production-environment/tools/kops.md

 you would create NS records in `example.com` for `dev`.
 If it is a root domain name you would configure the NS records at your domain registrar (e.g. `example.com` would need to be configured where you bought `example.com`).

-This step is easy to mess up (it is the #1 cause of problems!)
+Verify your route53 domain setup (it is the #1 cause of problems!).
 You can double-check that your cluster is configured correctly if you have the dig tool by running:

 `dig NS dev.example.com`